If you live in Dublin, Ireland - you can find our glasses in Brown Thomas (womenswear & menswear).

 Thirdly, our glasses use the latest technology to ensure that the tint is very, very minimal - to the point of almost unnoticeable.
 This means that they look super stylish and don't effect your perception of colours - perfect for designers.
 We feel Ambr glasses strike the perfect balance between aesthetic appeal, clarity and blue light protection.

 Our glasses block over 55% of blue light, which is enough to relieve the symptoms of digital eye strain that are affecting us.
 This ratio of blue light blocking allows our lenses to be clear and stylish, while still offering strong protection.

-Some competitors offer computer glasses that have deep yellow/orange tints.
-As stated above, the tint in Ambr glasses is so minimal that it is unnoticeable.
+Some competitors offer computer glasses that have deep yellow/orange tints. (we sell those too - see our Ultrarange) As stated above, the tint in our blue light range glasses is so minimal that it is unnoticeable.
 You may only notice it when you stare at a cloudy sky on a bright day, or place the glasses' lens over a sheet of white paper.
-For people who need optimum colour perception on their screens, these glasses are perfect.
+For people who need optimum colour perception on their screens, our blue light range are perfect.
 Besides, who wants to be wearing glasses that look like something from the Star Trek Enterprise.

 Yes!
 Ambr Eyewear lenses block about 90% of UV rays too, meaning they provide you with protection from nature, as well as screens!

 Every pair of our glasses comes with a protective hard case and microfibre cloth.
 Regular cleaning and always keeping them in the case will ensure a long-lasting pair of glasses.
 Top tip, don't wear them on top of your head, this will stretch out the legs and make them loose!

 In short, the Ultra range is more powerful than the regular Screen range.
 Our Ultra glasses block almost 100% of blue light.
 However, in order to block this amount of blue light, it is necessary for lenses to have deep yellow tint.